learn-co-students/oo-through-associations-001/README.md

 ## Assocation Review: Belongs To

-In the Code Along at the beginning of this unit, we associated instance of the Person class to one another through a `get_married` method.
-Let's re-visit that here:
+We could imagine two instances of the `Person` class becoming associated to one another through a relationship like marriage.
+Let's say we have a `get_married` instance method that is called on an instance of `Person`, takes in an argument of another `Person` instance and associates those two instances to one another.
+Take a look at the code below:

 ```ruby
 class Person